Media Placement ROI Calculator

 How the math works

-Earned Media Value (EMV) = Total Impressions × (CPM ÷ 1000).
-It values your earned coverage at the equivalent cost of paid advertising.
+Earned Media Value (EMV) is a standard industry acronym: Total Impressions × (CPM ÷ 1000).
+It values your editorial coverage at the equivalent cost of paid advertising, regardless of whether the placement was pitched or purchased.

 Pipeline funnel: Impressions → Clicks (CTR) → Leads (conversion %) → Deals (close rate) → Revenue (avg deal value).